jaykrishna15/DS/README.md

-Thid forlder is about the python for the Data Science
+This forlder is about the python for the Data Science